List of international goals scored by Ferenc Puskás

-Ferenc Puskás was a Hungarian professional footballer who represented the Hungary national football team as a striker between 1945 and 1956.
+Ferenc Puskás was a Hungarian professional footballer who represented the Hungary national team as a striker between 1945 and 1956.
 He scored his first international goal on 20 August 1945, during a friendly match against Austria.
 Since then, he has become Hungary's top scorer in international football, having scored 84 goals in 85 appearances for Hungary.

 On 30 October 1946, Puskás scored his first international hat-trick against Luxembourg during a Friendly match.
 He has scored five international hat-tricks, and on one occasion, four international goals in a single match, on 24 September 1950, during a friendly match against Albania.

-In addition, Puskás represented the Spain national football team in four matches from 1961 to 1962, thus he scored 84 goals in 89 international appearances overall.
+In addition, Puskás represented the Spain national team in four matches from 1961 to 1962, thus he scored 84 goals in 89 international appearances overall.